FaserF/hassio-addons/vaultwarden/DOCS.md

 # Home Assistant Community Add-on: Vaultwarden (Bitwarden) (Custom)

-Bitwarden is an open-source password manager that can store sensitive information such as website credentials in an encrypted vault.

-The Bitwarden platform offers various client applications including a web interface, desktop applications, browser extensions and mobile apps.

-This add-on is based upon the lightweight and opensource [Vaultwarden][vaultwarden] implementation, allowing you to self-host this powerful password manager.

-Password theft is a serious problem.
-The websites and apps that you use are under attack every day.
-Security breaches occur and your passwords are stolen.
-When you reuse the same passwords everywhere hackers can easily access your email, bank, and other important accounts.
-USE A PASSWORD MANAGER!
+## 📖 Introduction

+**Vaultwarden** (formerly Bitwarden_RS) is an open-source password manager backend that is compatible with the official Bitwarden clients (Desktop, Mobile, Browser Extension).
+It is lightweight and perfect for self-hosting on Home Assistant.

+### Architecture

+This add-on runs a single container composed of:
+1.  **Vaultwarden Server**: The Rust-based application handling the password manager logic.
+2.  **Nginx**: A high-performance web server acting as a reverse proxy to handle SSL and potential web-socket connections (for sync).

+---

-## Installation
+## 🛠️ Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "Vaultwarden (Bitwarden) (Custom)" add-on in the Supervisor add-on store.
+1. Search for the **"Vaultwarden (Custom)"** add-on in the Supervisor add-on store.
 2. Install the add-on.
-3. Start the "Vaultwarden (Bitwarden) (Custom)" add-on.
+3. Start the add-on.
-4. Check the logs of the "Vaultwarden (Bitwarden) (Custom)" add-on to see if everything went well and to get the admin token/password.
+4.  **Important:** Check the **Log** tab immediately after starting!
+    - The add-on will generate an **Admin Token** on the first run.
+    - Copy this token!
+You will need it to access the `/admin` interface.
-5. Click the "OPEN WEB UI" button to open Vaultwarden.
+5. Click **"OPEN WEB UI"** to access your new password manager.

-6. Add `/admin` to the URL to access the admin panel, e.g., `http://hassio.local:7277/admin`.
-Log in using the admin token you got in step 4.
-7. The admin/token in the logs is only shown until it is saved or changed.
-   Hit save in the admin panel to use the randomly generated password or change it to one of your choosing.
-8. Be sure to store your admin token somewhere safe. **The add-on will never show it again!**
+---

-## Configuration
+## ⚙️ Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._

-Example add-on configuration:
+### Example Configuration

 ```yaml
 log_level: info